The Black Eco List: Black Women Making Environmental History Now

 When a movement dedicated to saving the planet and all its inhabitants doesn’t reflect the diversity of the planet, it’s clear we have an imbalanced equation.
 For so long the environmental justice movement has been posited as a white movement because of the assumption that Black people aren’t aware or don’t care about the environment or the consequences of environmental injustice.
 That’s simply not true.

 The myth that Black people don’t have vested interest in their environment and community’s health is perpetuated in moments like Professor Dorceta Taylor recounting how she was dismissed in a conversation by a white male colleague before she gave her keynote address, only to have him quickly approach her to attempt damage control by saying, “Oh I had no idea who you were.
-If I knew who you were I would have talked to you” — as if that excused his behaviour.
+If I knew who you were I would have talked to you” — as if that excused his behavior.
 While this might sound like a one-off example, the research Taylor has done solidifies the work that still has to be done.
 Being Black should not diminish your fight for the environment and the women who’ve been active in this conversation are breaking the glass ceiling.

 In 2014, news of lead in drinking water in a predominantly Black and poor community in Flint, Michigan captured our attention, with political leaders only now facing legal ramifications.
-Food deserts sound mythical, until you drive through neighbourhoods in Manhattan and notice that liquor stores, check cashing, and fast food restaurants are nowhere to be found in white neighbourhoods; the higher the avenues climb, the clearer the cracks in economic and health care equity.
+Food deserts sound mythical, until you drive through neighborhoods in Manhattan and notice that liquor stores, check cashing, and fast food restaurants are nowhere to be found in white neighborhoods; the higher the avenues climb, the clearer the cracks in economic and health care equity.
 It's clear that food security and health care disparities are real.
 When Black and minority communities continuously lack access to healthy food options, clean air and drinking water.

 “Though the land has been the site of our oppression and is soaked in the blood of our ancestors, African and Indigenous, we need to reconnect with that history and let it fuel a renewable future that lives in harmony with this planet by any means,” climate activist Jaylin Ward explains to R29Unbothered.
 Ward — along with Arielle King and Heizal Nagginda — understands the importance of her work.
 For Earth Day, R29Unbothered is shining a light on three Black women who are dedicated to continuing the momentum in fighting for a cleaner and sustainable Earth.